Some new perspectives on d-orthogonal polynomials: Determinants with co-polynomials entries

 Formula (\ref{B39}) constitutes the key ingredient in our approach of the present section.
-On the other hand, since each of the perturbed sequence discussed in section \ref{sec:3} satisfies the same recurrence as $\left\{ P_{n}\right\} $ from certain level $k$, we could give an analogue of the expansion (\ref{B36}) as well as of (\ref{B38}) for any perturbed sequence aforementioned by following a similar approach.
-For example, $\left\{ P_{n}\right\} $ and its corresponding $d$-co-recursive sequence $\left\{ Q_{n}\right\} $ satisfy the same recurrence relation for $n\geq d+1$, for this end, by regarding the result in the proposition \ref{S1}, we can easily obtain an analogous expression for the co-recursive polynomials and the result is just replacing $P_{n}^{\left( r\right) }$ by $Q_{n}$ in (\ref{B36} ) for $n\geq d+1$
+Since each of the co-polynomials sequence discussed in \autoref{sec:3} satisfies the same recurrence as $\left\{ P_{n}\right\} $ from certain level $k$, we could give an analogue of the expansion (\ref{B36}) as well as of (\ref{B38}) for any co-polynomials sequence by following a similar approach.
+For instance, $\left\{ P_{n}\right\} $ and its corresponding co-recursive sequence $\left\{ Q_{n}\right\} $ satisfy the same recurrence relation for $n\geq d+1$, For this end, by regarding the result in proposition \ref{S1}, we can easily obtain an analogous expression for the co-recursive polynomials and the result is (which can be proved merely by mathematical induction) just replacing $P_{n}^{\left( r\right) }$ by $Q_{n}$ in (\ref{B36} ) for $n\geq d+1$

-In what follows, we present some Casorati determinants according to our notation (\ref{NOT1}).
+In what follows, some Casorati determinants are going to be presented according to our notation (\ref{NOT1}).
 First, let us consider, for $n,r\geq 0$ and $d\geq 1$, the following determinant